Federal Emergency Management Agency, DHS.

-This is a notice of the Presidential declaration of a major disaster for the State of North Dakota (FEMA-1334-DR), dated June 27, 2000, and related determinations.
+This is a notice of the Presidential declaration of a major disaster for the State of North Dakota (FEMA-1725-DR), dated September 7, 2007, and related determinations.

 FOR FURTHER INFORMATION CONTACT:

-Notice is hereby given that, in a letter dated June 27, 2000, the President declared a major disaster under the authority of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
-5121 et seq.), as follows:
+Notice is hereby given that, in a letter dated September 7, 2007, the President declared a major disaster under the authority of the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
+5121-5206 (the Stafford Act), as follows:

-I have determined that the damage in certain areas of the State of North Dakota, resulting from severe storms, flooding, and ground saturation beginning on June 12, 2000, and continuing is of sufficient severity and magnitude to warrant a major disaster declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
-5121 et seq.
-(Stafford Act).
-I, therefore, declare that such a major disaster exists in the State of North Dakota.
+I have determined that the damage in certain areas of the State of North Dakota resulting from severe storms and tornadoes on July 15, 2007, is of sufficient severity and magnitude to warrant a major disaster declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
+5121-5206 (the Stafford Act).
+Therefore, I declare that such a major disaster exists in the State of North Dakota.

-You are authorized to provide Individual Assistance, Public Assistance, and Hazard Mitigation in the designated areas.
-Consistent with the requirement that Federal assistance be supplemental, any Federal funds provided under the Stafford Act for Public Assistance or Hazard Mitigation will be limited to 75 percent of the total eligible costs.
+You are authorized to provide Public Assistance in the designated areas, Hazard Mitigation throughout the State, and any other forms of assistance under the Stafford Act that you deem appropriate.
+Consistent with the requirement that Federal assistance be supplemental, any Federal funds provided under the Stafford Act for Hazard Mitigation will be limited to 75 percent of the total eligible costs.
+Federal funds provided under the Stafford Act for Public Assistance also will be limited to 75 percent of the total eligible costs, except for any particular projects that are eligible for a higher Federal cost-sharing percentage under the FEMA Public Assistance Pilot Program instituted pursuant to 6 U.S.C.
+777.

 Further, you are authorized to make changes to this declaration to the extent allowable under the Stafford Act.

-I do hereby determine the following areas of the State of North Dakota to have been affected adversely by this declared major disaster:
+The following areas of the State of North Dakota have been designated as adversely affected by this declared major disaster: